dundey/zetta/README.md

 ## Crawler Python Project: Rudolph the crawler test

-This project is Scrapy with Selenium, designed to crawl on amazon.com and check if all category links under Shop by Department are working.
+This project is Scrapy with Selenium, designed to crawl amazon.com and check if all category links under Shop by Department are working.

 ### Prerequisites

 To run this project, you need the following:

-- Python 3.x** (Python 3.9.6 is used in this project)
+- Python 3.x**
 - Scrapy (The web scraping framework)
 - Selenium (Used to help scrappy interact with dynamic content)
 - Chrome web browser (for running the crawler)